Student Insurance Requirement & Eligibility Policy

 Enrollment - Students registered less than full-time

-To enroll in the plan if you are not registered as a full-time student, you must meet one of the criteria below, and receive approval prior to the last day of the Add/Drop period.
+To enroll in the plan if you are registered for a part-time course load (less than 12 units for undergraduate students; less than 9 units per term for graduate students), you must meet one of the criteria below, and receive approval prior to the last day of the Add/Drop period.